flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 Afterwards, **4 texture shaders** are used to fetch textures from memory [@graphics-domine], these also offer to automatically apply anisotropic filtering, mipmapping and **shadow buffering**.
 The latter one is used to test whether a pixel is visible or overshadowed by the lighting source, so the correct colour can be applied.
 At this point, the GPU also offers to perform clipping and an early [Z-test](nintendo-64#modern-visible-surface-determination) (the NV2A compresses the Z-buffer four times its original size to save bandwidth, contributing to a lot of performance improvements).

 The resulting pixels are stored in a **set of shared registers** and then cycled through **8 register combiners**, where each one applies arithmetic operations on them.
-This process is **programmable** with the use of **pixel shaders** (another type of program executed by the gpu) [@graphics-wasson].
+This process is **programmable** with the use of **pixel shaders** (another type of program executed by the GPU) [@graphics-wasson].
 At each cycle, each combiner receives RGBA values (RGB + Alpha) from the register set [@graphics-spitzer].
 Then, based on the operation set by the shader, it will operate the values and write back the result.
 Finally, a larger amount of values are sent to the **final combiner** which can exclusively blend specular colours and/or fog.

 Register combiners are programmable in a similar nature to the [Texture Environment Unit](gamecube#tab-1-3-texture).
 That is, by altering its registers with a specific combination of settings.
 In the case of the Xbox, the PFIFO reads pushbuffers to set up PGRAPH, which includes the register combiners and texture shaders.